 In 2017, the program again offered six workshops over three days.
 A record 172 participants from across the state attended at least one of the six workshops, which were moved off campus to accommodate the large number of participants.
 Thanks to a grant from ISU Women’s and Diversity Grants Program and the generosity of several sponsors, a number of scholarships were provided to individuals from groups traditionally underrepresented in politics, specifically women who are students and/or ethnic or racial minorities.

-Evaluations of the program by participants from across the years have been very positive.
-Comments about the overall workshop included: “training sessions were outstanding”; “speakers were great”; “thoughtful, educational and entertaining event”; and “staff was very helpful.”
+Evaluations of the program by participants from across the years have been positive.
+Comments about the overall workshop included: “these workshops are outstanding,” “speakers were great,” “thoughtful, educational and entertaining event,” “staff was very helpful,” “loved being able to attend virtually” and “keep up the great work!”
 Comments about the individual workshop sessions include:

 - “Wow!
 Sensational!
 Personal stories made it REAL and made it seem we all have the ability to run.”

 - “Great variety of real-life stories from all areas of service.
 Good mix of Republicans and Democrats.”